LATEST CORONAVIRUS (COVID-19) UPDATES:

 To dispose of prescription drugs not labeled to be flushed, you should take advantage of community drug take-back events or other programs, such as household hazardous waste collection events that collect drugs at a central location for proper disposal.
 At this time, most law enforcement agencies and some pharmacies in the area also have a drop box where prescription medications may be disposed.

 Collection Day Events

 The Wisconsin Department of Justice (DOJ), in conjunction with state and local law enforcement agencies, coordinates drug take-back initiatives throughout the state of Wisconsin.
 DOJ intends to hold a minimum of two collections per year.
-For more information on the dates and locations of these events, please see the DOJ website.
+For more information on the dates and locations of these events, please see the

 What to bring:

 In coordination with Focus on Community, Racine County has multiple drop boxes for unwanted medications at the following locations: